 Class V whitewater trips, yes.
 Class V requires paddlers to have good swimming skills and be in good physical condition (see Class V Fitness Guidelines).
 You need not be an Olympic swimmer, but you must be able to swim across the river in moving current wearing a floatation jacket.

 Prices vary a little from company to company.
 We are neither the most expensive nor the least.
 However we do offer the best value.
 Our guides are the most experienced and receive the highest compensation in the industry, our rafts are the best money can buy and our food service is over the top.

 Typically we start our trips in April of each year and finish in October.
 This can vary dependent on the annual snow pack.
-In 2016, thanks to winter storms and planned water releases from upstream reservoirs, we expect rafting season to run until late September on both our Cherry Creek and Main Tuolumne trips.
-Merced trips will be available through mid-July in 2016.
+In 2017, thanks to abundant snowpack and planned water releases from upstream reservoirs, we expect rafting season to run until late September on both our Cherry Creek and Main Tuolumne trips.
+Merced trips will be available through mid-August in 2017.
 Call us for up to date information on this year’s rafting season.

 Cherry Creek/Upper Tuolumne and Main Tuolumne River trips range from 1 full day to 3 days.
 On the Merced River we offer half and full day trips.
 For those on a tight schedule, 1-Day trips are a good fit, but if your travel plans allow, a multiple day adventure allows for more time to explore remote side canyons, and enjoy a night under the stars with delicious riverside meals prepared by our staff.

 The Tuolumne River runs just northwest of Yosemite National Park and north of California Highway 120.
 Trips start near the town of Groveland.
 The Merced Trips start near the western edge of Yosemite National Park on California Highway 140 near the town of El Portal.
 For more details on meeting and launch points see: Main Tuolumne, Cherry Creek/Upper Tuolumne and Merced maps.